Suraj520/data-science/DeepLearning/README.md

 20. Wonders of the World Image Classification via Transfer learning by Fine-tuning Resnet(PyTorch).
 21. Indian Food classification via Transfer Learning using EfficientNet B7 - as feature Extractor in PyTorch.
 22. Furniture detection via Faster RCNN with Resnet 50 as feature extractor in PyTorch.
+23. Face Mask detection via Yolo v1 from scratch in PyTorch.